anupratheepa/anupratheepa/README.md

 🔍 About Me:

-I m a passionate Research Analyst with 18 months of experience at Spensoft, where I have honed my skills in data analysis, visualization, and statistical modeling.
+I m a passionate Research Analyst with 18 months of experience at Spencersoft, where I have honed my skills in data analysis, visualization, and statistical modeling.
 With a strong foundation in research methodologies, I am now eager to embark on a new journey as a Machine Learning Engineer.

 💡 My Interests:

 ✨ Machine Learning: I am fascinated by the potential of machine learning algorithms to unlock hidden patterns in data and drive intelligent decision-making.
 ✨ Deep Learning: Exploring the realm of neural networks and their applications in image